 4 examples of fintech lead generation campaigns

-1. Creating content on LinkedIn helped Tilled get inbound leads
+1. Creating content on LinkedIn helped Tilled get inbound leads with a 59% close rate

 Caleb is the founder and CEO of Tilled, a Payfac-as-a-Service financial services company.
-By posting regularly on LinkedIn, Caleb was able to reach a point where 75% of qualified leads came inbound, with an incredible 59% close rate.
+By posting regularly on LinkedIn, Caleb was able to reach a point where up to 75% of qualified leads came inbound, with an incredible 59% close rate.

 We interviewed Caleb to learn more about his approach and what drives this success.